RicoQ/Kube_Rancher_vCenter/README.md

     - "inputs" to get all the needed data to create the config files (with ansible templating and Jinga2).
     - A button "Create" that will run all the steps from A to Z.
     - A button "Get temporary Password from Rancher"
-    - A button "Connect" to launch a bownser and connect to the Rancher web interface.
+    - A button "Connect" to launch a browser and connect to the Rancher web interface.
 - A Second small python Script to create any VM.
 (It is already possible by replicating one of the modules and changing a few things in the Deploy.tf, but you have to know what you are doing to make it work, this second script will make it easyer for those who don't know how :-)

 ## Accessing Rancher Web Interface